-Candidates beginning this course are not expected to have studied Islamiyat previously.
+Candidates beginning this course are not expected to have studied Islamiyat, Islamic Studies or Religious Studies previously.

 Progression

 Cambridge IGCSE Certificates are general qualifications that enable candidates to progress either directly to employment, or to proceed to further qualifications.

 Candidates who are awarded grades C to A in Cambridge IGCSE Islamiyat are well prepared to follow courses leading to Cambridge International AS and A Level Islamic Studies, or the equivalent.